ShilpaPBhat/Web-Scrapping/README.md

 # Web-Scrapping

-Web Scraping is the method of downloading data from websites and extracting the required information.
+Web Scraping is the method of extracting the required information from websites.

 ## About
 The idea behind this project was to understand the beautiful soup package.
 Here I have tried to scrape IPL website dtaa.
 This enable user to get the stat that they would like to want the data for based on the input.
 You can try it [here]()